Jamie Lee Curtis: 2010s: Return and film resurgence

 Curtis returned to leading roles with her reprisal of Laurie Strode in the horror sequel film Halloween (2018).
 The film debuted to $76.2 million, marking the second-best opening weekend of October and the highest opening weekend of the Halloween franchise; and became the biggest domestic grosser in the franchise with its opening weekend alone.
 Its opening performance was the best-ever for a film starring a lead actress over 55 years old.
 Also in 2018, she had a role in the drama film An Acceptable Loss.
 Her performance earned some positive critical notice; Chicago Sun-Times critic Richard Roeper stated that Curtis "creates a monster so terrifying she'd have Michael Myers turning tail and running away."

 In 2019, Curtis appeared as Linda Drysdale-Thrombrey, the eldest daughter of novelist Harlan Thrombey (played by Christopher Plummer) in Rian Johnson's mystery film Knives Out, which earned positive reviews and over $300 million at the global box office.
 The film was chosen by the American Film Institute, the National Board of Review, and Time magazine as one of the top ten films of 2019 in each respective list.

+2020s: Awards success and beyond

 In September 2021, she was honored with the Golden Lion at the Venice Film Festival for her lifetime achievements.
+Also in 2021, Curtis received the Golden Lion for Lifetime Achievement during the 78th Venice International Film Festival and said, "I feel so alive, like I'm this 14-year-old person just beginning their life.
+That's how I wake up every day with that sort of joy and purpose.
+I'm just beginning my work."
 Curtis again reprised her role as Laurie Strode in the horror sequels Halloween Kills, which was released in October 2021, and in Halloween Ends, which was released in October 2022.
 Her performance in each film earned her People's Choice Award nominations for Drama Movie Star.
 Halloween Ends marked Curtis's final time portraying Laurie Strode.
 She also was honored with a handprint ceremony at Grauman's Chinese Theater on October 12, 2022.
 Curtis's close friends Melanie Griffith and Arnold Schwarzenegger both honored her with speeches at the ceremony.